Cheesy Taco Soup is loaded with taco-inspired ingredients and a homemade gluten-free cheese sauce. No condensed soup needed!

 Ben and I awoke to a -3 degree morning with -30 wind chills to look forward to on this fine MLK J. day and, besides venturing out for a quick gym sesh, I knew I wouldn’t be going a-n-y-where today.
 Luckily I had planned ahead and bought the ingredients yesterday to make us a big vat of Cheesy Taco Soup for lunch.

-This soup is thick and hearty, the kind that warms you from the inside out, and is loaded with yummy, taco-inspired ingredients like ground beef, black beans, cheddar cheese, and diced tomatoes with green chilis.
+This gluten-free Cheesy Taco Soup is thick and hearty, the kind that warms you from the inside out, and is loaded with yummy, taco-inspired ingredients like ground beef, black beans, cheddar cheese, and diced tomatoes with green chilis.
 I adapted the recipe from the Beefy Nacho Soup in last week’s Friday Favorite to use a homemade “condensed” nacho cheese soup, and include beans, which give this cowboy-approved soup even more staying powah!

 Ahem.
 Anyways, start by browning 1lb ground beef in a large soup pot with salt & pepper until no longer pink, then drain and return to the pot.

 Meanwhile, get to work on that homemade cheese sauce which will give the soup a luxuriously thick texture, and unmistakable cheesy flavor.
-Melt 2 Tablespoons butter in a small saucepan over medium heat then sprinkle in 2 Tablespoons flour and whisk until smooth.
+Melt 2 Tablespoons butter in a small saucepan over medium heat then sprinkle in 2 Tablespoons gluten-free or all-purpose flour (I like Bob’s Red Mill gluten-free White Rice Flour for thickening soups and sauces) and whisk until smooth.

-Whisk and cook for about 1 minute, then slowly whisk in 1 cup milk (I used skim.)
+Whisk while cooking for about 1 minute, then slowly whisk in 1 cup milk (I used skim.)
 Season with salt and pepper then switch to a wooden spoon and stir until nice and thick, about 3-4 minutes.

 Take the pan off the heat, then stir in 1 cup freshly shredded cheddar cheese until smooth.
 That’s it!